 About the Park

-* 40 acres – existing wetlands and a native plant prairie in planning
+* 40 acres – has existing wetlands, and a native plant prairie in progress

 * Property dedicated on July 17, 2020

-The preserve has a total of 40 acres, 15 acres of wetlands and 25 acres that will be planted with prairie grasses and pollinator flowers.
-This preserve includes a 4.5 acre high quality wetland and multiple vernal pools that will be preserved and protected.
-In addition, the preserve will serve as a connection between Delaware and Knox counties on the Ohio-to-Erie Trail, a cross-state bikeway that extends from the Ohio River in Cincinnati to Lake Erie at Cleveland.
+The preserve has a total of 40 acres: 8 acres of wetlands, and 32 acres that have been planted with prairie grasses and pollinator flowers.
+This preserve includes a high-quality wetland and multiple vernal pools that will be preserved and protected.
+In addition, the preserve serves as a connection between Delaware and Knox counties on the Ohio-to-Erie Trail, a cross-state bikeway that extends from the Ohio River in Cincinnati to Lake Erie at Cleveland.

 A bronze plaque is being constructed to memorialize this important preserve and reads: